-- Possess basic computer skills—browsing, accessing assignments, scanning, emailing, and managing files without significant help from parents
+- Possess basic computer skills—browsing, accessing assignments, scanning, e-mailing, and managing files without significant help from parents

-- Have some exposure to medieval history and taken a course in the Great Books of antiquity
+- Have some exposure to medieval history and have taken a course in the Great Books of antiquity

 High School Credit: This course is the equivalent of one high school credit in history.